 Why the ADU Bonus Program Has Worked So Far

 We spoke to several builders and city planning officials to understand why the Program has been successful so far.
 Interviewees told us that a combination of factors have allowed more and larger ADU projects to pencil out.
-Specifically, interviewees highlighted five key elements that make the Program work:
+Specifically, interviewees highlighted four key elements that make the Program work:

 - Unlimited bonus ADUs in Transit Priority areas increase project feasibility by maximizing the number of units allowed on a given lot.
 The added units allow developers to achieve economies of scale by building more than just one or two extra units, which is a key to unlocking missing middle housing construction since sometimes four units are not enough to make a project pencil.